 Mundruczó has worked in theatre and opera since 2003.
 That was when he directed The Respectful Prostitute, composed by Kamilló Lendvay and based on the story by Jean-Paul Sartre.
 In 2009 he founded the Proton theatre in collaboration with producer Dóra Büki.
 Pieces of a Woman was actually a play before it became a film.
-That was also the case with The Frankenstein Project that was performed as a play in 2007 and became a film in 2010 called Tender Son – The Frankenstein Project (Szelíd Teremtés – A Frankenstein terv).
+That was also the case with The Frankenstein Project, which was performed as a play in 2007 and became a film in 2010 called Tender Son-The Frankenstein Project (Szelíd Teremtés-A Frankenstein terv).
 When it comes to Johanna, there is a precursor in the short A 78-as Szent Johannája Johanna on the Night Bus (2003) that is the first part of the project.

 Johanna of the Arc

 The director felt that it was important that the spectator would see the actors singing.
 Mundruczó compared the shooting to that of a music video.
-The script was co-written with frequent collaborator, Viktória Pétranyi and the libretto was penned by János Térey and Bálint Harcos.
+The script was co-written with frequent collaborator Viktória Pétranyi, and the libretto was penned by János Térey and Bálint Harcos.
 In the later films, Kata Wéber has been a frequent partner.
-Johanna was presented in Un Certain Regard in Cannes.
+Johanna was presented in Un Certain Regard at Cannes.
 Many of his later films have entered the main competition.
-Among them Jupiter’s Moon (Jupiter Holdja 2017) which was one of the Cannes jury member’s favourite.
-However, he didn’t manage to get his Will through and the film didn’t receive any prize.
+Among them, Jupiter’s Moon (Jupiter Holdja 2017) which was one of the Cannes jury member’s favourite.
+However, he didn’t manage to get his Will through, and the film didn’t receive any prize.

 It was a great experience to revisit the film after some time, and in my mind, it holds up magnificently.
 If the theatrical vein has always been evident throughout Mundruczó’s career, this might be the work where he pulled all the stops in that regard.